Skip to content

 DataKit Pipeline Configuration

-Navigate to the pipeline directory under the DataKit installation directory and create farm_log.p and chia_debug_log.p to process the collected logs.
-Example as follows:
+Enter the pipeline directory under the DataKit installation directory and create farm_log.p, chai_debug_log.p respectively to complete the segmentation work of the collected logs.
+Example:

 chia_debug_log.p